tomjoht/tomjoht.github.io/_posts/2017/8/2017-08-05-why-stack-overflow-documentation-effort-failed.md

 ## Conclusion

-Now that the Documentation experiment is over, I'll be interested to see what new innovations Stack Overflow follows.
+Now that the Documentation experiment is over, I'll be interested to see what innovations Stack Overflow follows next.
 I can't say that I participated much in Documentation or used it, but it was awesome to see the effort and interesting to interpret the result.

+To read more on this topic, see Beth Aitman's post [Thoughts on Stack Overflow's Documentation beta](https://medium.com/@beth.aitman/thoughts-on-stack-overflows-documentation-beta-f5a8b7f10c8).